naturalinteraction/basil/README.md

 - [ ] Hardware check based on MAC addresses and serials (see info.sh)
 - [ ] Image processing on sensor
 - [ ] Image processing on server
+- [ ] Customer in dip.py
 - [ ] Limit spline propagation
 - [ ] Series --> batch
+- [ ] Optionally disable MQTT
+- [ ] Web output of processing (local network and Internet)
+- [ ] Hours of operation can be set via web interface or per organization
 - [ ] ~~Background subtraction~~
 - [ ] ~~Perspective warping for perspective invariant areas~~
 - [ ] ~~Servers list in git: an http request containing image name is done by cap.py until a server responds positively (web server in dip.py, or calling dip.py)~~